 Cancer usually requires numerous, up to 10, independent genetic mutations in a population of cells before it can become a growing, metastatic cancer.
 Each mutation is selected by natural selection, because it provides some benefit to the cancer cell, such as causing blood vessels to supply the cells with nutrition and oxygen, or the ability to divide rapidly, whatever the feature is.

 A recent study published in the journal Science makes a strong case for random chance as the most important factor in cancer development.
 According to the study, the vast majority of cancers are just simple errors in DNA replication.
-If this is so, developing one of the 200 (or more) different cancers may be unavoidable, despite a “healthy lifestyle” or attempting to “boost” your immune system.
+If this is so, developing one of the 200 (or more) different cancers may be unavoidable, despite a “healthy lifestyle” or any other attempt to reduce your risk of cancer.

 The researchers found, after examining 32 different kinds of cancer, that 66% of these cancers were a result of chance mutations in cells, 29% resulted from the environment, and 5% from inheriting a mutation.